 “The driver of the lorry is not believed to have suffered any life-threatening injuries.”

-Cheshire Police added that three lanes remained closed this morning on the northbound carriageway due to serious damage caused to the barrier.
+Three lanes of the northbound carriageway remained closed this morning due to serious damage caused to the barrier.

 One lane will remain open with a reduced speed limit.